Last Owner Search, Title Abstract or Title Report Requirements

-The Department reserves the right to request additional information, up to requiring a full Title Report, where it determines that complexities in documenting ownership may substantially cloud title.
+In the event that a warranty deed cannot be located, the Department reserves the right to request additional information, up to requiring a full Title Report, containing a certification, 30 year abstract of title, property description, parcel tax information and documentation of any encumbrances on title, where it determines that complexities in documenting ownership may substantially cloud title.
 Examples of properties that may require a full Title Report include properties that contain "lands under water"; restricted deed transfers such as a Quit Claim deed; and multiple party ownership.
 If a full Title Report is required, then the following requirements must be met:

-Title Report or an Abstract of Title identifies who has title to the property and all others with an interest in the property.
-Every title report or title abstract shall provide a Certification Page, Schedule A, and Schedule B
+A Title Report identifies who has title to the property and all others with an interest in the property.
+Every Title Report shall provide a Certification Page, Schedule A, and Schedule B.

 - The Certification Page shall indicate who has the right to convey or mortgage the property that is subject to the EE.

 - Schedule A shall provide the legal description of the property.